mianxabdullah/Blame_Github_RAG/README.md

 - **Broad file coverage** — 30+ extensions plus filename-based matching for extensionless files (`Dockerfile`, `Makefile`, `.gitignore`), including Jupyter notebooks (code cells only, outputs stripped)
 - **Anti-hallucination prompting** — the model is explicitly instructed to say "I don't know" rather than infer facts from unrelated boilerplate (e.g. mistaking a devcontainer config for the project name)
 - **Deduplication** — re-indexing the same repo doesn't create duplicate chunks
-- **Session-isolated multi-user storage** — safe for multiple people to use the same deployed instance concurrently without their indexed repos colliding
+- **Session-isolated storage** — architected so multiple users can safely use the same instance concurrently without their indexed repos colliding
 - **File citations on every answer** — know exactly which files the model actually looked at

 ## Tech stack